Trevin-Small/Trevin-Small/README.md

     interestedIn = almost everything STEM, software and hardware, including programming, robotics, MCU's, 3D printing, and electronics.
 I also enjoy cooking and rock climbing.

-    educationAt = Freshman Computer Science student at Purdue University.
+    educationAt = Computer Science student at Purdue University.
 I plan to take part in either the Machine Learning focus track, or the Software Engineering track.

-    workingOn = a mix of everything, but as of late, especially interested in JS and nodeJS, and learning frameworks like Electron and Vue.
+    workingOn = A mix of everything, my work is all over the place.
+I am however especially interested in web development and lower level code for MCU's and other hardware.
+(Polar opposites, I know.)

     knowledgeableIn = [
-                      "Python", "JS", "NodeJS", "C", "Java", "Solidity",
+                      "JS", "NodeJS", "C", "Python", "Java", "Solidity",
                       "HTML", "CSS", "Webpack", "Firebase", "Google Cloud"
                       ]